-For more information, see the library’s home page: library.ucsc.edu.
+For more information, see the University Library website.

 Information Technology Services (ITS)

-Information Technology Services (ITS) at UCSC provides a broad spectrum of IT-related resources, services, and support to students, faculty, and staff in the areas of computing, network, telephones, media services, information systems security, web, e-mail, and instructional technology (see http://its.ucsc.edu).
+Information Technology Services (ITS) at UCSC provides a broad spectrum of IT-related resources, services, and support to students, faculty, and staff in the areas of computing, network, telephones, media services, information systems security, web, email, and instructional technology.

 Purchasing a Computer?

 If you are planning on buying a new computer, UCSC recommends purchasing a laptop with both wired and wireless network capability.
 The campus supports both PC and Mac computers.
-An excellent source for purchasing computers and computer products is the campus Bay Tree Bookstore, http://slugstore.ucsc.edu, (831) 459-2082.
-Through university-negotiated contracts, the bookstore offers a full line of Apple and Dell computers, as well as software and peripheral equipment.
-Pricing is almost always below outside market prices.
-The bookstore works closely with ITS to be certain the equipment you buy will meet campus specifications, both wired and wireless.
+An excellent source for purchasing computers and computer products is the campus Bay Tree Bookstore, (831) 459-2082.
+Through university-negotiated contracts, pricing is almost always below outside market prices.

 ITS provides in-room Internet access (called ResNet) to students living on campus.
 Network services are available to undergraduate and graduate students living in university housing (except for the Camper Park).
 For assistance with network connections, contact ResNet at firstname.lastname@example.org or call (831) 459-HELP (4357).